sh-navid/AEye/README.md

-# AiN
+# NaBot
-- Disclaimer: Part or all of this repo may be wrong
+- Disclaimer: Its on your own !!

+- An engine about to know how to reach dynamic motor functionality for any robot with any number of dynamic modules

 ## NN